About Us

 Children’s House

-Children’s House, formerly referred to as Children’s Kiva Montessori Preschool and Kindergarten, is home to our early childhood program and serves students ages 24 months-6 years.
+Children’s House, formerly referred to as Children’s Kiva Montessori Preschool and Kindergarten, is home to our early childhood program and serves students ages 3-6.
+Charter Kindergarten students remain housed at the Children’s House location in order to honor Montessori’s multi-age classroom and planes of development approach.
 This program has been in operation since 1987 and is currently located at 1204 East Empire Street in Cortez, CO.

 The Montessori Philosophy